Malvi-M/Portfolio/README.md

-# Computer Science Graduate Student
-### Who Am I?
+# Who aam I?
-I am a passionate data enthusiast with a love for research and adept problem-solving skills.
+I am a Computer Science Graduate Student and passionate data enthusiast with a love for research and adept problem-solving skills.
 I enjoy applying my machine learning expertise to address real-world challenges.
 Beyond this, my interests extend to meditation and exploring diverse domains such as psychology and philosophy.
 I meticulously organize my tasks and endeavors to ensure efficient and effective outcomes.

 <hr>